 He is perhaps best known to many Yankees fans for his 2004 pinch-hit walk-off single that ended a 13-inning regular season game against the Red Sox.
 In 2005, he became Yankees pitcher Randy Johnson's personal catcher, in addition to backing up starting catcher Jorge Posada.
 During his MLB career, he had a .252 batting average in 1,047 games and collected 849 hits, including 80 home runs.

 Flaherty is a New York City native and a graduate of George Washington University.
 In 2015, he was inducted into the New York State Baseball Hall of Fame.
-In 2009, he was awarded an honorary Doctorate of Humane Letters from St. Thomas Aquinas College in Sparkill, New York.
+In 2009, he was awarded an honorary Doctorate of Humane Letters from St. Thomas Aquinas College in Sparkill, N.Y.